ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 Sometimes students need to make bad choices to learn how to make good choices.
 Sometimes, a good choice to me isn't the best choice for a student.
 I've learned that sometimes it's best to let go of certain structures and let a student take charge of their educational destiny.

-Computer labs - it was less beneficial to keep all students there, and more beneficial to dismiss class and focus on the students who were hungry for 1-on-1 attention.
-Developed better relationships with students that way.
+During the fall semester, my classroom had computers available once a week, and I required all students to stay after lecture and work on their homework when those computers were available.
+Students who didn't want to do their homework would get very chatty and distracted, and I spent too much time trying to get them back on track by consistently checking in on them.
+I see now that it was less beneficial to keep all students there after lecture, and would have beenn more beneficial to dismiss class and focus on the students who were hungry for 1-on-1 attention.
+I started doing this by the end of the semester, and developed better relationships with students looking for that engagement as a result.

-Attendance activities - wish I never did them.
-Forced disengaged students to come to class, which distracted the people that DID want to learn.
+Another way that I should have let go more is with attendance.
+Each day, I had students complete a simple attendance activity that would be part of their attendance grade.
+They would grab a post-it from the front of the class, and answer a brief question about what we had gone over in the last class.
+I liked this idea at first, because it was both a way to take attendance, as well as a way to see if students were understanding what they learned.
+However, I wish I never did them.
+It forced disengaged students to be there, which resulted in distractions to students who DID want to learn.

+I think attendance is very important for student success.
+With that being said, I don't think requiring attendance to every class worked in my favor as a professor.
+If I could do it over again, I would add some sort of positive benefit to attending courses, rather than a negative if class was missed.

 ## Classroom Management: Community College Edition